freeorion/freeorion-assets/README.md

 Contribute
 ----------

 Pull requests to this repository are rejected by default.
+Please only open a pull request if specifically asked by the [FreeOrion Art Team].
 To contribute to the FreeOrion project please refer to our [How to Help] page.

 License
 -------